 Kaempferol is present in other plant sources besides Kale, including grapefruits, cabbage, endive, tomato and grapes.
 It has high biological activity, which some researchers relate to a reduced risk of cardiovascular diseases and cancer.

-Kale is at the top of the list of vegetables with high amounts of Quercitin along with red onion, green tea, buckwheat, and watercress.
+Kale is at the top of the list of vegetables with high amounts of quercetin along with red onion, black and green tea, buckwheat, and watercress.
 Quercitin’s biological activity is believed to help treat conditions of the blood vessels and the heart.
 It has been used for a range of additional health problems, including preventing cancer, infections, diabetes and cataracts.
 It has been used by some athletes to improve their endurance and performance.
 On average, each day we get up to 50 milligrams of quercitin from food.
 However if your diet mainly consists of fruits and veggies, you can easily quadruple that number.

 The health benefits of Kale are surely not a result of a single antioxidant: it is reasonable to assume that the synergetic effect of Kale’s broad spectrum of flavonoids and carotenoids is to be held responsible for that.